amd/InfinityHub-CI/picongpu/README.md

 ## Building Recipes
 [Docker/Singularity Build](/picongpu/docker/)

-## Running PIconGPU Benchmark
+## Running PIConGPU Benchmark
-PIconGPU has many [benchmarks](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/benchmarks), [examples](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/examples), and [tests](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/tests).
+PIConGPU has many [benchmarks](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/benchmarks), [examples](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/examples), and [tests](https://github.com/ComputationalRadiationPhysics/picongpu/tree/dev/share/picongpu/tests).
-Building each one is straight forward, see the [PIconGPU Dockerfile](/picongpu/docker/Dockerfile) for how this is done.
+Building each one is straight forward, see the [PIConGPU Dockerfile](/picongpu/docker/Dockerfile) for how this is done.
 The example here are from the Docker Build, KHI Growth Rate.
 >NOTE: After building any of the examples run `bin/picongpu --help` to get any additional parameters for the given example